 Born to a large, well-off family in Hampton, Connecticut, John Brewster Jr. (1766-1854) studied painting with a local reverend and went on to find success as a portraitist for hire traveling through post-Revolution New England.
 Though Brewster’s skill as an artist made him sought-after, and his social status widened his access to potential patrons, he was born Deaf in a country that had few resources for Deaf people.
 He communicated with clients through gestures or in writing.

-Well into his painting career, at the age of 51, Brewster attended the first American school for the Deaf, which opened in Hartford, Connecticut in 1817.
+Well into his painting career, at the age of 51, Brewster attended one of the earliest American schools for the Deaf, which opened in Hartford, Connecticut in 1817.
 He was one of seven students in the school’s inaugural class, a group that would play an important role in the standardization of American Sign Language.
 Brewster spent three years in school before settling in Maine, where he continued his portraiture practice without the burdens of constant travel.

 A pair of portraits by Brewster have been promised to the American Folk Art Museum (AFAM) in New York on the occasion of its 60th anniversary.
 These are the first works by Brewster to enter the collection of AFAM, which mounted an exhibition of his work, A Deaf Artist in Early America: The Worlds of John Brewster, in 2006.
 The half-scale portraits, which were likely painted in 1798, depict Benjamin Titcomb and Anne Pearson Titcomb, a married couple in Maine, against dark backdrops with little embellishment.
 Benjamin rests his hand on a book; Anne’s are folded across her lap.